Pediatric Eye Exam

 • Accurate eye movement skills, such as the ability to read a line of text.

-A vision screening provided by a school or pediatrician is not the same as a comprehensive eye exam.
+A vision screening provided by a school or pediatrician is not the same as a pediatric eye exam performed by an optometrist.
 Vision screenings do not diagnose eye or vision problems.
 They are designed to assess whether a child needs further testing.

 Some common vision problems in children include:

-• Myopia (also known as “nearsighted”, which means they can see objects well up close, but have problems seeing objects in the distance, like a blackboard).
+• Myopia (also known as “nearsighted,” which means they can see objects well up close, but they have problems seeing objects in the distance, like a blackboard).

 • Astigmatism (a vision condition which causes fuzzy, blurry vision),